 The Health and Retirement Study Contextual Data Resource (HRS-CDR) is a collection of user-friendly datasets that enable researchers to study the impact of place on health and well-being among HRS respondents.
 The HRS-CDR data products are created by a joint project of the University of Southern California and the University of Michigan, sponsored by the National Institute on Aging (NIA_R21AG045625).

-The Uniform Crime Reporting Program Data includes county-level counts of offenses for the Uniform Crime Reports (UCR) index crimes including murder, rape, robbery, aggravated assault, burglary, larceny, auto theft, and arson.
-Data are available at the county level and organized by time (years: 1994-2014)
+The Uniform Crime Reporting Program data includes county-level counts of offenses for the Uniform Crime Reports (UCR) index crimes including murder, rape, robbery, aggravated assault, burglary, larceny, auto theft, and arson.
+Data are available at county level and organized by time (year: 1994-2016)